tharindutrm/personal-website/_posts/2020-03-26-Oracle Flashback Technology.md

 title: "Oracle Flashback Technology"
 ---

-# 1. ORACLE FLASHBACK TECHNOLOGY
+# ORACLE FLASHBACK TECHNOLOGY
 Use to recover data from Logical corruptions.
-Most of the Flashback technologies depend on the UNDO data to retrieve older data
+Most of the Flashback technologies depend on the **UNDO** data to retrieve older data

-1.1 Database Parameters
+**1. Database Parameters**

   - DB_FLASHBACK_RETENTION_TARGET: Time limit for the deleted data to be retained